-- 2. Following completion of recommendation 1 establish the Nursing BPF for The Park ensuring unfunded and not approved positions are not embedded within the BPF profile. - 3.
-Place a hold on further establishment and recruitment to nursing positions until it is clear that deployment of surplus to requirements staff have been appropriately deployed to existing vacancies. - 4.
+- 2. Following completion of recommendation 1, establish the Nursing BPF for The Park ensuring unfunded and not approved positions are not embedded within the BPF profile. - 3.
+Place a hold on further establishment and recruitment to nursing positions until it is clear that deployment of 'surplus to requirements' staff have been appropriately deployed to existing vacancies. - 4.
 The role and function of the Mental Health Rehabilitation Service be reviewed at the first available opportunity with a goal of more effective integration with clinical teams and to identify cost savings. - 5.
 Review and/or establish partnership agreements with relevant Non-Government Organisations to provide clarity regarding issues such as liability and access to District resources. - 6.
 Expedite the recruitment to the key Divisional positions of; Executive Director Mental Health and Business Manager Mental Health. - 7.
 As a matter of priority review the February 2012 Business Case for Change to ensure that the proposed staffing profiles are affordable and consistent with operational and clinical requirements. - 8.
 Develop a 'sliding scale' of resource allocation to match staffing levels with occupancy and thereby activity for all inpatient units, particularly the Barrett Adolescent Unit. - 9.
 In the absence of 'High Acuity' being ceased, develop and document a procedure that clearly articulates the criteria, authorisation and process for it's use. - 10.
-WMHSD, the MHAODD and MSHSD work together to reach agreement on funding transfer amounts related for service relocations and to coordinate other important aspects of the redevelopment process including workforce related issues. - 11.
+West Moreton HSD, the MHAODD and Metro South HSD work together to reach agreement on funding transfer amounts related for service relocations and to coordinate other important aspects of the redevelopment process including workforce related issues. - 11.
 Explore options for ensuring revenue associated with consumer fees is realised. - 12.
 Obtain a further second opinion for diagnostic and placement purposes for - 13.
-Re-negotiate staff supervision requirements for services. with Queensland Correctional - 14.
-Develop and inter-departmental agreement between Queensland Health and Queensland Correctional Services that can assist The Park in recouping additional costs associated with the management of In the absence of a transfer of funds being viable 'debt forgiveness' to the equivalent of the additional cost should be made available to The Park. - 15.
-Review the possibility of transferring to the more secure Prison Ward at Princess Alexander Hospital. - 16.
-Re-refer to the Forensic Disability Unit - 17.
-Develop and inter-departmental agreement between Queensland Health and Disability Services Queensland that can assist The Park in recouping additional costs associated with the management of In the absence of a transfer of funds being viable 'debt forgiveness' to the equivalent of the additional cost should be made available to The Park.
+Re-negotiate staff supervision requirements for with Queensland Correctional Services. - 14.
+Develop an inter-departmental agreement between Queensland Health and Queensland Correctional Services that can assist The Park in recouping additional costs associated with the management of In the absence of a transfer of funds being viable, 'debt forgiveness' to the equivalent of the additional cost should be made available to The Park.

+17. Develop an inter-departmental agreement between Queensland Health and Disability

+Services Queensland that can assist The Park in recouping additional costs associated with the management of In the absence of a transfer of funds being viable, 'debt forgiveness' to the equivalent of the additional cost should be made available to The Park.